gandlafbtc/cashu-newuser-faq/README.md

 <h2>MINTS</h2>

-**CAUTION: Choose Mints where you trust or know and trust the operator.
+<b>CAUTION:</b> Choose Mints where you trust or know and trust the operator.
 If you don't trust the mint, use small amounts or immediately redeem tokens or swap tokens to your own mint.**

 <h3>Q: Why can't I receive tokens from one mint into another mint or my own mint?</h3>